UgurUysal86/finalProjectTemplate/README.md

 1. What is the relationship between humans and robots?
 2. Which condition (i.e., human-in-the-loop, human-on-the-loop, human-out-of-the-loop generates higher reliability?
 3. Based on the reliability results, do the results have an impact on trust?
+4. Is there a trade-off between workload and levels of automation and if there is, in detail are the trade-offs?

 ## 3. Expected Results